 Businesses and professionals who are planning or implementing a conversational AI solution should know this difference to reap benefits out of these technologies.
 Without such proper understanding, there will be a high chance of failure to meet the expectations.

-A basic chatbot enables the user to ask questions and is programmed to respond with relevant answers from the knowledge base.
-Chabot, aka FAQ chatbot, uses NLP (Natural Language Processing) to identify the key-words of the user’s question and responds with programmed answers accordingly.
+A basic Conversational Chatbot enables the user to ask questions and is programmed to respond with relevant answers from the knowledge base.
+Chabot, aka FAQ chatbot, uses NLP (Natural Language Processing) to identify the keywords of the user’s question and responds with programmed answers accordingly.
 It works similarly to a search engine.
 Since chatbots are keyword-based, if the user asks the same question differently, the chatbot will not be able to respond though equipped with the required knowledge.
 Depending on how many ways the same question can be constructed, the failure rate can be high with chatbots.

 Intelligent Virtual Assistants (IVA)

 Whereas an Intelligent virtual assistant understands the meaning and intent of the user query using NLP and NLU technologies and generates a dynamic response.
 Intent understanding enables virtual assistants to hold conversations longer with the user.
 Virtual assistants also can understand the context and provide more personalized and relevant answers.

 Key Differences Between a Chatbot and Virtual Assistant (VA):

 - Language Understanding – Chatbots can identify the keywords but cannot understand the intention of the user.
 They provide relevant answers based on those keywords.
 On the other hand, Virtual assistants can identify the intent, understand the emotion, and analyze the intricacies of the natural language.
 Virtual assistants are more adaptable and offer personalized and human-like interactions with the user.